OCA/social/mail_tracking_mailgun/README.rst

 You must configure Mailgun webhooks in order to receive mail events:

 1. Got a Mailgun account and validate your sending domain.
-2. Go to Webhook tab and configure this URL for each event you want to track:
+2. Go to Webhook tab and configure the below URL for each event:

 .. code:: html

    https://<your_domain>/mail/tracking/all/<your_database>

-Replace '<your_domain>' by your Odoo install domain name and '<your_database>' by your database name.
+Replace '<your_domain>' with your Odoo install domain name and '<your_database>' with your database name.

 In order to validate Mailgun webhooks you have to save Mailgun api_key in a system parameter named 'mailgun.apikey'.
 You can find Mailgun api_key in your